NilPointer-Software/bdfd-wiki/src/guides/other/sharecode.md

 # Share code

 *"Share code"* is a feature that lets users share a copy of their entire bot.

-## Creating a share code
+## Creating a Share code

-Here is how you can create a share code of your bot -
+Here is how you can create a share code of your bot:
 - Select your bot in BDFD app homepage.
 - Head over to *"Bot Settings"* tab.
 - In *"Share code"* section, click *"Create a share code"* button.